 Where and When to Begin

 When done in its entirety, Omnibus includes six years with two simultaneous courses (Primary and Secondary) each year.
 The Omnibus Primary course focuses closely on primary-source historical works and events from the time period covered.
 The Omnibus Secondary course covers secondary-source books.
-Secondary offers balance and a lighter workload.
-It also has a greater focus on literature and theology of the same time period than the Primary course covers.
+Secondary offers balance and a slightly lighter workload.
+It also focuses more on literature and theology of the same period than the Primary course covers.

 *“Omnibus” in this chart references both Primary & Secondary Omnibus courses done together.